 I have been enlightened to some of the technical means which could retake the internet back to its idealist phase.
 These fall under the rubric of the Fediverse and importantly the W3C Recommendation called ActivityPub.

-There is a lot to go over to understand what could be the implications of the burgeoning Fediverse and its backbone ActivityPub, but as in most of my posts I will try to keep it rather simple although the technical and social aspirations of these are enormous: nothing less than the transformation of the web to a (more or less) corporate free, equal footing, zone of unimpeded communication.
+There is a lot to go over to understand what could be the implications of the burgeoning Fediverse and its backbone ActivityPub, but as in most of my posts I will try to keep it rather simple although the technical and social aspirations of these are enormous: nothing less than the transformation of the web to a less corporate, more equal footing, zone of unimpeded communication.

-The Fediverse does not close off the possibility to entrepreneurship.
-For example, I tried setting up my own Mastodon instance on a DigitalOcean droplet but after a couple of days was stagnating.
-Along comes Hugo Gameiro who runs a service called Masto.host where he will set up and host the instance for you but give you admin controls, so you are fact in control of your (federated) network without having to be a Linux genius.
+The Fediverse does preclude the possibility of entrepreneurship.
+For example, I tried setting up my own Mastodon instance on a DigitalOcean droplet but after a couple of days was stagnating along comes Hugo Gameiro who runs a service called Masto.host where he will set up and host the instance for you but give you admin controls, so you are fact in control of your (federated) network without having to be a Linux genius.

 The Fediverse, as its name implies, is a really ambitious project, or rather set of projects, that could offer the way forward on a stagnating internet more caught up in scandal than in providing the utility and freedom it once promised.

 I encourage you dear reader to research concepts like the Fediverse and ActivityPub and the individual apps these make possible and hopefully go ahead and spin up instances of your own.
 This can only strengthen the Fediverse and make it into a real alternative to the increasingly commercial surveillance oriented machinations of Silicon Valley and Beijing Big Tech.